meetoseh/websocket/docs/journey.md

 target bandwidth events for `cpu` should be set to the current bandwidth events plus 500, but not more than 5,000.

-When the client receives a latency detection packet, if it is more than 0.5 seconds before the target time, it should:

--   Set the target bandwidth window to twice the current bandwidth window, but not more than 8
--   Set the target bandwidth events for `network` to half the current bandwidth events, but not less than 10
+When the client receives a latency detection packet, if it is more than 0.5 seconds before the target time, it should set the target bandwidth events for `network` to half the current bandwidth events, but not less than 10

-If it is at least half the current bandwidth window after the current time, it should set the target bandwidth events for `network` to the current bandwidth events plus 500, but not more than 5,000.
+If it is at least 0.5s after the current journey time, it should set the target bandwidth events for `network` to the current bandwidth events plus 500, but not more than 5,000.